Navigating Listed Non-Bank Digital Lenders - FNArena

 Not to be confused with MoneyMe, Money3 ((MNY)) is a long-established listed stock that morphed from payday lending to specialist auto financing.
 The shares have bounced 145% over the last year, despite (or because of) a hefty $52m raising to fund a loan book acquisition.

-An earlier exponent of peer-to-peer lending, DirectMoney back-door listed as Wisr ((WZR)) in March 2018.
-Since then Wisr has delivered a 450% return which is about as good as it gets.
+An earlier exponent of peer-to-peer lending, DirectMoney back door listed as Wisr (WZR) in March 2017 and has generated a modest return to investors since then.

 Given the largely unsecured nature of the lending, there’s always the spectre of a bad debt blowout on the back of rising unemployment.
 But you don’t need to be a member of Scott Morrison’s congregation to believe in miracles – in this case Australia’s economic one.